pnnl/HyperNetX/README.md

 #.
 Meta data persists onto s-linegraphs as node attributes of Networkx graphs.
 #.
 New module and tutorial for *Barycentric homology*.
 #.
 New hnxwidget available using  `pip install hnxwidget`.
-#.
-Methods for removing nodes return new hypergraphs.

 What's Changed